WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/messages.md

 of the client application that initiated the job.

 21. This event is discontinued since 10.12.0.

+22. This event was added since 10.11.4 / 10.13.1 / 10.14.0.
+It can be used to instantly show or clear red flags for the workflow objects listed in the search results.
+A flag is set for a layout when the planner updates one of its planned pages or placed adverts.
+This is done to ask for attention in the workflow to open and check-in the layout to reflect the planned changes into the workflow.
+After check-in the flag gets cleared.
+The flag can also be set when the archive procedure fails to archive a layout, Digital article or dossier.
+This is done to get attention in the workflow to manually solve the reported problem.
+Once solved the Archive Status should be cleared.
+Then the flag gets cleared automatically and the archive procedure will retry to archive the object.

+23. Through the search results (`QueryObjects` and `NamedQuery` web services) only one Flag is returned and shown to the user.
+Nevertheless, there can be multiple flags raised for one object.
+For this exceptional situation the client should check if the Flag in the search results matches with the Flag received via the event.
+Only when matching, the flag in the search results should be cleared.

 ## RabbitMQ integration \[since 10.0\]